PeterTillema/TI-Basic-IntelliJ-plugin/README.md

  - After a loop without any statements, the related "End" is indented but should not be
  - Adding a new statement within a loop without other statements, and including an "End", the new line is not indented, while it should be indented.
- - A Goto/Lbl with two characters gives a syntax error, and formatting adds a space in between the Goto/Lbl and the label each time.

 ## Todo
  - Extend inspections to be more advanced and more complete